Solar in Lewiston, ME: 2026 Cost, Savings & Payback

 Does Lewiston have net metering?

-Is solar worth it in Lewiston, ME?
+Is solar worth it in Lewiston, ME in 2026?